Amazon offers to buy 60 percent stake in India's Flipkart: CNBC-TV18

 (Reuters) - Amazon.com Inc has made a formal offer to buy a 60 percent stake in Indian online retailer Flipkart, CNBC-TV18 reported on Wednesday, citing sources.

-Amazon also offered Flipkart a breakup fee of $2 billion and is likely to be on par with Walmart Inc’s bid for the e-commerce company, CNBC TV-18 reported.
+Amazon also offered Flipkart a breakup fee of $2 billion, the TV channel reported.
+Amazon’s bid is likely to be on par with Walmart Inc’s bid for the Indian e-commerce company, CNBC-TV18 reported.

+Flipkart’s investors and founders are in favor of the deal with Walmart, with founder Sachin Bansal overseeing final negotiations with Walmart, CNBC-TV18 said.

+Amazon is also seeking a non-compete agreement with Flipkart’s founders, the report added.

 Reuters in April reported that Walmart was likely to reach a deal to buy a majority stake in Flipkart by the end of June.

-Representatives at Amazon, Flipkart and Walmart were not immediately available for comment.

-Reporting by Shubham Kalia in Bengaluru; Editing by Gopakumar Warrier
+Reporting by Shubham Kalia in Bengaluru and Sankalp Phartiyal in Mumbai; Editing by Gopakumar Warrier and Muralikumar Anantharaman